Jac0bDeal/chip-8/go/README.md

 to serve as a polished product.

 ## Build
-Building the binaries is super simple (given you have `make` installed, which you should):
+Building the binary is super simple (given you have `make` installed, which you should):
 ```shell
 make
 ```

-Binaries are built and found inside the `bin/` directory when using `make`.
+Binary is built and found inside the `bin/` directory when using `make`.

 Cleaning up the project can be done with:
 ```shell